SchneiderElectricBuildings/EBO-Servers/readme.md

 kernel.core_pattern = /var/crash/%t.%e.h%h.P%P.s%s.g%g.u%u.core
 ```

-The host also need to allow crash dumps, like this:
+The host also need to allow crash dumps, like this, then restart the host:
 ```
-ulimit -c unlimited
+sudo nano /etc/security/limits.conf
+# add these lines at the end
+* soft core unlimited
+* hard core unlimited
 ```
+The container will look for dump files in /var/crash from the core_pattern above.
+That folder used must be writable by other or by the user/group 60606 used by the container.
+Working DNS is also a prerequisite for the container to be able to send the crash information to Schneider Electric, see below.

 ## DNS
 If your container can't reach the dns setup on your host, for example because of VPN.
 There are an optional parameter to the start script: